zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 - Just because the table is named `DischargeType` doesn't mean\ldots
 - The data may be "in there" but hard to get.

+### Correctness

+- Well-meaning people enter the wrong number.
+(Plausibility, too)
+- People "just click through" because they're so busy.
+- It's surprisingly hard to "prove" some data right/wrong.

 ### And yet\ldots

-People manage to use EHR data for research! **If you never tried swimming, don't jump in the deep end without a lifeguard.**
+People still manage to use EHR data productively for research! **If you never tried swimming, don't jump in the deep end without a lifeguard.**

 ## Thank you!